-A 2016 amendment changed the wording of the Aliens Act, thereby allowing the Aliens Office to end the right to residence of a person whose protection status is ceased.
+A 2016 amendment changed the wording of the Aliens Act, thereby allowing the Immigration Office to end the right to residence of a person whose protection status is ceased.
 The Aliens Act requires that when the protection status is ceased on the grounds of Article 55/3 or 55/5 Aliens Act, the authorities take the level of integration in society into account.
-Furthermore, in the event of a cessation on the aforementioned grounds, the Aliens Office has to assess the proportionality of an expulsion measure.
-This requires the Aliens Office to take the duration of residence in Belgium, the existence of family, cultural and social ties with the country of origin and the nature and stability of the family into account.
+Furthermore, in the event of a cessation on the aforementioned grounds, the Immigration Office to take the duration of residence in Belgium, the existence of family, cultural and social ties with the country of origin and the nature and stability of the family into account.

 So far there has not been any policy of systematically applying cessation for certain nationalities because the situation in the country of origin would have changed in a durable manner.
 In practice this only happens for individual reasons, such as return to the country of origin or acquisition of another nationality.
-Usually cessation is triggered upon request of the Secretary of State or the Aliens Office.
-However, there have been some discussions about the status of Palestinians originating from Gaza.
-The new appointed Minister for Asylum and Migration stated that she would ask the CGRS to reconsider their status, to which the CGRS stated (in the press) that it was not a priority.
+Usually cessation is triggered upon request of the Secretary of State or the Immigration Office.